-D. Initial Probationary Period Affected by Change in Class.
+- D. Initial Probationary Period Affected by Change in Class.
 Except as provided in Article VI Section 7, an employee who has not completed the initial probationary period, and who promotes or transfers to another class, will serve a new initial probationary period equivalent to the required length of initial probation for the class to which the employee promotes or transfers.
-An employee who has not completed the initial probationary period, and who demotes to another class, will serve a new initial probationary period equivalent to the required length of initial probation for the class from the date of the demotion.

-E. Probation of Permanent Employees following Change in Class or lateral Transfer: All regular employees of the County who promote, demote, or transfer must serve a probationary period equivalent to 1,040 hours.
+An employee who has not completed the initial probationary period, and who demotes to another class, will serve a new initial probationary period equivalent to the required length of initial probation for the class to which the employee promotes or transfers.
+An employee who has not completed the initial probationary period, and who demotes to another class, will serve a new initial probationary period equivalent to the required length of initial probation for the class from the date of the demotion. - E. Probation of Permanent Employees following Change in Class or lateral Transfer: All regular employees who promote, demote, or transfer must serve a probationary period equivalent to 1,040 hours (with the exception of the Correctional Deputy I classification whose probationary period is 3,120 hours).
 This probationary period can be extended by an additional 1,040 hours.
 The decision to extend this probation is not subject to the filing of a grievance or a challenge.